TianYao12/Book-Recommender/README.md

 The user's prompt is also turned into vector stores and a FAISS similarity search on the data The frontend is done in Streamlit and returns the top 5 books along with their metadata ((book title, author(s), image)

+## Later:
+- Added a CRAG implementation to test on other web scrapped books